 The ideal solution to the MANPADS threat, of course, is a combination of systems and strategies.
 A multi-layered approach would make it more difficult for terrorists to launch a successful attack because they would have to subvert several protective measures.
 Even still, it is a formidable challenge -- one that clearly defines what’s at stake in the global war against terrorism.

-For lots more information on the Guardian Anti-missile Defense System and related topics, check out the links on the next page.
+For lots more information on the Guardian Anti-missile Defense System and related topics, check out the links that follow.